 The City Council values your opinion.
 You are welcomed and encouraged to contact the City Council at any time via email.
 You may also share your opinion with the governing body in person at a council meeting.

 The Public Forum is a dedicated time during the City Council meetings when members of the public may address the council on any subject relevant to city government, its policies, operations, or services.

-Those who wish to speak during the Public Forum must submit a request to the City Clerk by noon on the day of the City Council Meeting.
+Those who wish to speak during the Public Forum are asked to submit a request to the City Clerk by noon on the day of the City Council Meeting.
 City Clerk Lynn Ciarleglio may be reached via email at email@example.com or via phone at 316-788-3132.
+Questions or comments may also be submitted to your elected officials directly by email or phone prior to the meeting.
 If you prefer, you can send your comments to the City Clerk by noon on the day of the meeting, and those comments will be read aloud at the meeting.
 If attending in person, you may be asked to wait outside the meeting room for your turn to speak at the podium and/or to exit the room after speaking to allow space for others in the room.

 When the mayor calls your name, proceed to the podium and introduce yourself.
 Your comments are limited to five minutes in length.
 If you request more time, the City Council must vote to allow more time and may only grant you a total of three more minutes.

 If you have documents or papers to share with the governing body, please email them to the City Clerk by noon on the day of the meeting.
 They will be distributed to Council and key personnel.